 Experienced photographers know this, and know to place the important parts of their image along these lines or at these intersections.
 Nolan uses this technique in every film he makes, often with characters placed in the upper right hand corner of the frame – like Bruce Wayne in Batman Begins.

-Nolan tries to avoid using computer generated imagery (CGI) wherever possible, instead he opts for real sets and real props that have been moved by hand on camera.
+Motion in camera: Nolan tries to avoid using computer generated imagery (CGI) wherever possible, instead he opts for real sets and real props that have been moved by hand on camera.
 Inception was filmed with an array of custom-made miniature models that were then composited together digitally; Inception’s cityscapes are all CGI creations.
-But even